rodralez/NaveGo/GSoC-2017_ideas-list.md

 ### Project 1: DEVELOPMENT OF A GRAPHICAL INTERFACE (GUI).

-* **Brief Explanation:** Develop a GUI for simplifying the usual tasks required for integrated navigation on NaveGo .
+* **Brief Explanation:** Development of a drag-and-drop GUI for simplifying the usual tasks required for integrated navigation on NaveGo .

 * **Expected results:** A web based graphical interface for easily representing the workflow usually used in integrated navigation systems.
 These tasks should graphically be represented as blocks with different levels of connections, in a similar way as [Rapidminer] does.
 This GUI must deal with 1) data import processing from different types of sensors, 2) selecting initialization parameters (initial PVA, Kalman filter, etc.), 3) generating outputs files and plotting trajectories, 4) profiling sensor, and 5) statistical validation of data.
 All previous tasks already exist in NaveGo but should be refactored following a full web services architecture for facilitating future reusability.